Best CPUs for RX 9070 XT and RX 9070 in 2025 – our top tested picks

 How to pick the best CPU for RX 9070 XT and RX 9070

-To select the best CPU for any graphics card, including these upcoming cards from Team Red, you need to consider a couple of factors, such as usage and budget.
-These are the main factors, and we'll expand on them to give you a better idea.
+To select the best CPU for any graphics card, including those from Team Red, consider a few key factors, such as usage and budget.
+These are the main factors, and we'll expand on them to provide a clearer understanding.

 Usage

 Generally, AMD graphics cards are better suited for gaming and productive workflows, while Nvidia GPUs are more favored.
-That being said, the RX 9070 XT or 9070 is said to deliver “high-quality 4K gaming,” but seeing how they still feature GDDR6 memory with the RDNA 4 architecture, we'll have to see its performance for ourselves before believing that.
+That being said, the RX 9070 XT or 9070 can deliver 4K gaming performance, all while still featuring the GDDR6 memory with the RDNA 4 architecture.

 So, for 4K gaming, you don't necessarily need a powerful CPU; at that level, the output primarily depends on the graphics card.
 However, for 1440p or 1080p gaming, a slow CPU can cause a CPU bottleneck as it won't be able to keep up with the GPU asking for the next frames to render.

-Besides that, for professional workflows like video editing or 3D modeling, it is best to go for a high-end CPU as these processes rely on a capable CPU to deliver good output, and you'll also get good gaming performance, but the overall initial cost would be significant.
+Besides that, for professional workflows like video editing or 3D modeling, it is best to opt for a high-end CPU, as these processes rely on a capable CPU to deliver high-quality output.
+You'll also enjoy good gaming performance, but the overall initial cost will be significant.

 Budget